kintone/js-sdk/packages/rest-api-client/docs/app.md

 })();
 ```

+- All methods are defined on the `app` property.
 - This method returns a Promise object that is resolved with an object having properties in each `Returns` section.

 ## Methods